About the Journal

 Good Governance Africa exists to improve governance performance across the continent.
 All the evidence shows that improved governance results in better economic, social and environmental performance, which leads to greater wellbeing for all citizens.
 To that end, we seek to inform and persuade policy communities around the continent that transparency and accountability are the basic building blocks of successful development.

-Governance studies is inherently multi- or interdiscipinary
+Governance studies are inherently multi- or interdiscipinary

 We define governance broadly as the process by which the authoritative allocation of public resources occurs.